 On the road, the Prince said, "suppose Malcolm, we two should meet any body who would attempt to kill or take us, what shall we do?"
-"That depends upon their numbers," replied Malcolm, if there be no more than four of them, I will engage to manage two."
-"Then let me go if I do not manage the other two," returned he: then observing to Malcolm, that his waistcoat was rather too good for a servant, being a scarlet tartan, with a gold twist button, proposed to change with him, which was accordingly done.
+That depends upon their numbers, (replied Malcolm) if there be no more than four of them, I will engage to manage two:" Then let me go if I do not manage the other two," said the Prince.

+The Prince observing to Malcolm, that his own (the Prince) waste coat was rather too good for a servant, being a scarlet Tartan, with a gold twist button, proposed to change with him, which was accordingly done.

-As they were approaching near Strath, the Captain suggested to him, "that he was now coming to a country where he would be known, and might be discovered in any corner of it, as M'Kinnen's men had been out in his service, and therefore he must be more disguised;" to do which, Ascanius tied on a napkin under his bonnet, putting his wig into his pocket: "but nothing," says Malcolm, "could disguise his majestic mien and deportment."
+As they were approaching near Strath, (M'Kinnen's country) the captain suggested to the Prince, "That he was now coming to a country, where he would be known, and therefore might be discovered in every corner of it, as M'Kinnen's men had been out in his service, and therefore he must be more disguised;" to do which, the Prince tied on a napkin, under his bonnet, putting his wig into his pocket: "But nothing (says Malcolm) could disguise his majestic mien and deportment."

-They no sooner arrived in Strath, than they met two of M'Kinnen's men, who had been out in the expedition: they stared at the Prince, soon knew him, and burst into tears on seeing him in such distress.
-The Captain hushed them, and bid them be composed, for otherwise they would discover all by their concern; which they complied with, as well as they could; and then, Malcolm injoining them to secrecy, dismissed them.
-They proved faithful.
+They no sooner arrived in Strath, than they met two of M'Kinnen's men, who had been out in the expedition: They stared at the Prince, and soon knew him, and with lifted hands, they burst into tears on seeing him in such distress.
+The captain hushed them; and bid them compose themselves, for, otherwise they would discover all, by their concern; which they complied with, as well as they could; and then Malcolm injoining them to secrecy, dismissed them, and they proved faithful.

-Being come near the place resolved upon, Malcolm told Ascanius that he had a sister married to one John M'Kinnen, a captain in his army; and he advised him to sit down at a little distanse from the house, while he went to learn if any of their enemies were in that neighbourhood in quest of him, and likewise to know whether they could be safe there with her: Ascanius was still to pass as his servant, Lewis Caw.
+Being come near the place resolved upon, Malcolm told the Prince that he had a sister married to one John M'Kinnen, a captain in the Prince army; and then he advised the Prince to sit down at a little distance from the house, while he (Malcolm) went in to learn, if any of their enemies were in that neighbourhood in quest of him, and likewise to know whether he (Malcolm) could be safe there with her: the Prince was still to pass as his servant, Lewis Caw.

 Malcolm found his sister at home, but not her husband.
-After usual compliments at meeting, he told her, "that he was come to stay some little time there, provided there was no party of the military people about them, and that he could be safe;" she said he might.
+After usual compliments at meeting, be told her, "that he was come to stay some little time there, piovided there was no party of the military people about them, and that he could be safe;" she said he might.
 Then he told her, "he had no person along with him, except one Lewis Caw, a son of Mr Caw, surgeon in Crief, who had been out in the last affair, consequently, in the same situation with himself; and that he was to pass as his servant."
 She very readily agreed to take him, and Lewis was called into the house.

-When Lewis entered the house, with the baggage

-on his back, and the napkin on his head, he took off his bonnet, made a low bow, and sat at a distance from his master; but the Captain's sister could not help looking at him, observing something very uncommon about him.
+When Lewis entered the house, with the baggage on his back, and the napkin on his head, he took off his bonnet, made a low bow, and sat at a distance from his master; but the captain's sister could not help looking at Lewis, observing something very uncommon about him.

-The Captain desired his sister to give them some provisions, for he was almost famished with hunger.
-The meat was soon set down, and the Captain called to poor sick Lewis to draw near and eat with him, as there was no company in the house.
-Lewis seeming very backward, alledging, "he knew better manners;" but his master ordering him again, he obeyed, and drew nearer, but still kept off his bonnet.
+The captain desired his sister to give them some provisions, for he was almost famished with hunger: The meat was soon set down, and the captain called to poor sick Lewis to draw near and eat with him, as there was no company in the house; Lewis seeming very backward, alledging, "He knew better manners;" but his master ordering him again, he obeyed, and drew nearer, but still kept off his bonnet.